 The fight today was between the driver and an old man.
 I don’t know what it was about, nor how it got started.
 I sat at the very back, minding my own business insofar as that’s possible, when the bus lurched to a halt just after starting out from a stop near Northgate Mall.

-“I’m driving the fuckin bus!” the driver exclaimed.
+“I’m driving the fucking bus!” the driver exclaimed.

 He directed this at an old, bald man who had just sat down in the front seats for the elderly.
 The old man laughed and shook his head the way someone would who’d just heard a mildly funny joke for the second time.

 “What do you want!?” the driver bellowed.